DanieleGerosa/infimalconvolution.github.io/index.md

    As part of departmental duties I work as teaching assistant in several courses.
 So far I led more than 160 hours of exercises sessions (Analysis in One Variable, Linear Algebra II, Analysis in Several Variables I & II).
 Grading of exams and mid-term assigments is part of teaching duties too.

-   In Sweden doctoral education consists also in a certain number of courses.
+   In Sweden doctoral education consists also in a certain number of courses to be attended.
 I have attended the following: specialized course in Distributions Theory (classical Pseudo-Differential Operators theory, Paradifferential Calculus), Optimization, Convex Analysis, X-Ray Optics, Introduction to Deep Learning, specialized course in Linear Functional Analysis, Nonparametric Inference (ongoing) and Teaching and Learning in Higher Education (ongoing).

 - **September 2015 - July 2017.** MSc in Mathematics at [Padova University](http://www.math.unipd.it/en/) (Italy).